ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 ### Addressing sub-grid variability in land cover

-In the previous versions of LISFLOOD a number of parameters are linked directly to land cover classes by using lookup tables.
+In LISFLOOD a number of parameters are linked directly to land cover classes.
+In the past, this was done through lookup tables.
 The spatially dominant value has been used to assign the corresponding grid parameter values.
-This implies that some of the sub-grid variability in land use, and consequently in the parameter of interest, is lost (figure 2.5)
+This implies that some of the sub-grid variability in land use, and consequently in the parameter of interest, is lost (see Figure below).

 ![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image13.jpg)

-Figure 2.5 Land cover aggregation approach in previous versions of LISFLOOD
+_**Figure:** Land cover aggregation approach in previous versions of LISFLOOD.

-In order account properly for land use dynamics, some conceptual changes have been made to render LISFLOOD more land-use sensitive.
+In order to account properly for land use dynamics, some conceptual changes have been made to render LISFLOOD more land-use sensitive.
 To account for the sub-grid variability in land use, we model the within-grid variability.
 In the modified version of the hydrological model, the spatial distribution and frequency of each class is defined as a percentage of the whole represented area of the new pixel.
 Combining land cover classes and modeling aggregated classes, is known as the concept of hydrological response units (HRU).
 The logic behind this approach is that the non-linear nature of the rainfall runoff processes on different land cover surfaces observed in reality will be better captured.
 This concept is also used in models such as SWAT (Arnold and Fohrer, 2005) and PREVAH (Viviroli et al., 2009).
-LISFLOOD has been transferred a HRU approach on sub-grid level, as shown in figure 2.6.
+LISFLOOD has been transferred a HRU approach on sub-grid level, as shown here:

 ![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image14.jpg)

-**_Figure 2_** LISFLOOD land cover aggregation by modelling aggregated land use classes separately: Percentages of forest (dark green); water (blue), impervious surface (red), other classes (light green)
+**_Figure:_** *LISFLOOD land cover aggregation by modelling aggregated land use classes separately: Percentages of forest (dark green); water (blue), impervious surface (red), other classes (light green).*

 [🔝](#top)